mkaplan8/AlexaforInstructions/README.md

 3. Enter the https link from step 2. into the default endpoint field.

 4. Ask Alexa to 'open instructions guide'
-## Troubleshooting
-1. If you cannot to Alexa to use the skill make your the URL in the skill configuration starts with https